Skip to main content

 Management of the current cancer

-• The identification of an ESR1 variant may inform decisions about hormonal therapies for metastatic breast cancer.
-The presence of an ESR1 variant is associated with resistance to aromatase inhibitor monotherapy and comparatively better response to fulvestrant; however, fulvestrant is not currently approved by NICE as a monotherapy.
+The identification of an ESR1 variant may inform decisions about hormonal therapies for metastatic breast cancer.
+The presence of an ESR1 variant is associated with resistance to aromatase inhibitor monotherapy.

-• Access to novel endocrine therapies for metastatic breast cancer with ESR1 variants may be available in the context of clinical trials.
+Access to novel endocrine therapies may also be available via clinical trials.

 For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.